splunk/docker-splunk/docs/ADVANCED.md

 ```

 The `cluster_absolute_unit.yaml` file located in the test_scenarios folder is a
 Docker Compose file that can be used to mimic this type of deployment.

 ```
 version: "3.6"

 networks:
-  Splunknet:
+  splunknet:
     driver: bridge
     attachable: true
 ```